How To Propagate Philodendron Birkin? 3 Best Methods

 Step 1: Navigate the multiple offshoots

 Searching for a point to divide your Birkin will be effortless if there are multiple offshoots on the plant.
-They will grow entirely separate from each other from the center of every section.
+They will grow entirely separate from each other in the center of every section.

 Step 2: Remove the plant from the pot